osism/documentation/source/upgrade/kolla.rst

 Preparations
 ============

-* HAProxy: when using an overlay configuration file sync it with the new version from https://raw.githubusercontent.com/osism/cfg-cookiecutter/master/cfg-%7B%7Bcookiecutter.project_name%7D%7D/environments/kolla/files/overlays/haproxy/haproxy.cfg.RELEASE
+* HAProxy: when using an overlay configuration file sync it with the new version from https://raw.githubusercontent.com/osism/cfg-cookiecutter/master/cfg-%7B%7Bcookiecutter.project_name%7D%7D/environments/kolla/files/overlays/haproxy/haproxy.cfg.RELEASE (for version <= Rocky)

+* HAProxy: when using an overlay configuration file sync it with the new version from https://raw.githubusercontent.com/osism/cfg-cookiecutter/master/cfg-%7B%7Bcookiecutter.project_name%7D%7D/environments/kolla/files/overlays/haproxy/haproxy_main.cfg.RELEASE (for version <= Stein)

 * Horizon: for versions < Rocky: when using an overlay configuration file sync it with the new version from https://raw.githubusercontent.com/osism/cfg-cookiecutter/master/cfg-%7B%7Bcookiecutter.project_name%7D%7D/environments/kolla/files/overlays/horizon/local_settings.j2.RELEASE